lugino-emeritus/py-ntlib/README.md

 # NTLIB

-Collection of python (3.6+) modules developed for various projects.
+Collection of python (3.8+) modules developed for various projects.

-It can be used by adding a \*.pth file to a python package path (e.g. site-packages) containing the path to a folder which includes the library.
-This has the advantage of using the same modules on different systems of a dual-boot computer.
+It can be used by adding a \*.pth file in a `sys.path` directory (e.g. site-packages), containing the link to this namespace package.
+Thus, the advantage is that the same modules can be used on different systems of a dual-boot computer.
 Furthermore, this allows the development of libraries without naming issues.

 ```
 FOLDER STRUCTURE: